0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

       EthereumAddressRpc receiver,
       Unsigned256 amount)
 ```
-You can [download](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146?tab=transactions) the contract ABI in upper right corner of the contract page.That allows you to call the contract action from your terminal without having to format the payload yourself.
+You can [download](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146?tab=transactions) the contract ABI in upper right corner of the contract page.
+That allows you to call the contract action from your terminal without having to format the payload yourself.
 Use ABI with this command:
 ```BASH
 cargo partisia-contract abi --use https://gitlab.com/api/v4/projects/35039227/packages/maven/com/partisiablockchain/language/abi-client/3.25.0/abi-client-3.25.0-jar-with-dependencies.jar codegen --ts <path to .abi file> <output TS file>
 ```